fivetran/dbt_google_ads_source/README.md

     google_ads__click_performance: adwords.click_performance_report
 ```

+### Source Schema is Named Differently

-By default, this package will look for your Google Ads data in the `adwords` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package will look for your Google Ads data in the `adwords` or `google_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile), depending on which API source you are using.
 If this is not where your Google Ads data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml